 I seek to reach the ultimate of what can be reached of turning knowledge into action, so that I aspire to the fear of God that Bishr had and the asceticism of Maʿrūf.
 Achieving these things, along with [what I do of] the reading of books, teaching people and mingling with them, is unlikely.

 I also seek to be needless of people, and wish to have a better material status than them.
 But busying oneself with knowledge prevents acquiring wealth, and accepting the charity of others is against dignity and self-respect.

 I aspire to have children, the same way I aspire to write books, so that both of these act as my successors after my death.
 And the seeking of children has nothing to do with the business of the heart which loves seclusion.

 I also seek pleasure through women, although the lack of wealth prevents acquiring it, and if the pleasure is acquired, it reduces motivation [for seeking other worthy things].
 I also seek what is good for my body of food and drink, so that it is used to gentle and indulgent treatment, but the lack of wealth prevents this.

 And in all of these things is the combining of opposites.

-Compare my condition to those whose ultimate goal is the worldly life, while I do not like that the acquisition of anything of the worldly life should taint my faith in any way, and I do not like that it should affect my knowledge, nor my actions.
+Compare my condition to those whose ultimate goal is the worldly life.
+I do not like that the acquisition of anything of the worldly life should taint my faith in any way, and I do not like that it should affect my knowledge nor my deeds.